 By citing sources for genealogical research, you can compare the past research of others with new ones and accurately make your deductions from them.
 Gathering information to build your family tree or for your genealogy research is one part of the process.
 The other part is to provide proof of where you got your information in order to analyze its veracity accurately.

 For example, when tracing your Mexican genealogy, make sure to jot down the day, month or year and place.
 Mexico has hundreds of years of record keeping and offers a great wealth of church and civil records, citing will greatly help the genealogical and historical researcher to find information among this wealth of records.

 Check out the End of Post for Link to more Examples

-It is of paramount importance to cite your sources in your genealogical research as it provides future genealogists with a road-map to you work.
+It is of paramount importance to cite your genealogy sources in your genealogical research as it provides future genealogists with a road-map to your work.
 This map can be used to follow through on the steps you used for your research, possibly uncovering new information concerning your family tree.
 Helping them to come to a conclusive decision to approve or disprove your findings.
 You should not find any scrutiny from other family researchers and or genealogists to be offensive because you sourced your family tree.
 Instead, you should welcome any input as citing of many sources helps your family tree to be published without any objections.

 If you would like to know how to cite every possible piece of document please check out these examples: APA Citation Examples

 I hope that by this point I have convinced you on how important it is to cite your sources as you do your genealogy research.

 Read More on How to Cite Your Genealogy Sources